You are here

 - Existing Standard studies will have the new "exemption screener" page added.
 At the next amendment, this page will be required.
 For unambiguously non-exempt projects, this means one new question.
 Some existing studies approved via full board or expedited review may now qualify for exemption under the 2018 Common Rule.
 The new exempt status can be determined via an amendment.

-New studies submitted for an exempt determination (including self-determination) after January 19, 2018 will utilize the new application types.
+New studies submitted for an exempt determination (including system generated determinations) after January 21, 2019 will utilize the new application types.
 The revised Common Rule will apply to these studies.